portellam/parse-iommu-devices/README.md

   -H, --host                Match IOMMU groups with at least one
                             (1) or more Host devices.

-  -n, --name=NAME           Match IOMMU group(s) with device name;
+  -n, --name=NAME           Match IOMMU group(s) with device
+                            name;
                             NAME is a comma delimited list of text.

   --ignore-name=NAME        Match IOMMU group(s) without device
                             name, overrides "--name";
                             NAME is a comma delimited list of text.

-  -t, --type=TYPE           Match IOMMU group(s) with device type;
+  -t, --type=TYPE           Match IOMMU group(s) with device
+                            type;
                             TYPE is a comma delimited list of text.

   --ignore-type=TYPE        Match IOMMU group(s) without device
                             type, overrides "--type";
                             TYPE is a comma delimited list of text.

-  -v, --vendor=VENDOR       Match IOMMU group(s) with device
+  -V, --vendor=VENDOR       Match IOMMU group(s) with device
                             vendor;
                             VENDOR is a comma delimited list of text.